CORPORATE SUSTAINABILITY AND

 Sustainability Managers/Officers and Committees

 The Dagon Group is a vast organization with large number of members and several sections being involved in diversified industries requiring specific expertise.
 The Code of Conduct, Corporate Governance and other company policies are reinforcing all company members to make sure their performance of duties is ethically, socially and environmentally friendly in addition to fulfilling the requirement of national and international laws and norms / standards for different types of business.
-Accordingly, every section heads and team leaders are serving as sustainability managers/officers for their respective roles.
+Dagon Group has designated Daw Khine Soe Mal as its Sustainability Manager to create strategy and outline approach to ensure the Company’s business goals and value chain are aligned with its sustainability goals.

 As Contact Point Officials of the Dagon Group, the Directors, Doctor Daw Moe Mya Mya and U Kyaw Zaw Aung will respond to the enquiries raised by the stakeholders on human rights, including land, and health, safety and environment.